dssg/givinggraph/README.md

 ## The Problem
-Every nonprofit has three critical activities to consider: fundraising, attracting volunteers/employees, and formering partnerships.
-Strategies for achieving these aims vary widely across sectors, but nonprofits often do not share knowledge among themselves.
-In short, nonprofits aren't learning as much from each other as they could.
+Every nonprofit has three critical activities to consider: fundraising, attracting volunteers/employees, and forming partnerships.
+Unfortunately, nonprofits aren't learning as much from each other as they could.
 The problem isn't a lack of information.
 The problem is that there's too much and it's messy -- scattered across the web, in charity databases, in news articles, in social media, in sources organized and unorganized.

-This slows down decision making.
-Nonprofits don't have enough access to information about themselves and other nonprofits in their sector.
-They know they could learn how to be more effective from their peers, but nonprofits are limited to identifying peers through through word of mouth and web searches.
-Automating these tasks and pulling from a greater array of resources can allow nonprofits to spend less time rooting around for information and more time focusing on their stated missions.

-For individuals who want to help or donate to nonprofits, a complete picture of the social sector would facilitate greater and more informed engagement.
-What if you want to figure out whom to donate to?
-How do you know to support, say, The American Cancer Society versus the Susan G. Komen Foundation?

 GivingGraph is an integration tool to help nonprofits understand their relationship to people, causes, companies, and other nonprofits.
 Some questions we aim to help nonprofits answer include: